jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/ssh-credentials-select.png)

-To define credentials to use when connecting slaves you need to go to the `Jenkins/Manage Jenkins/Manage Credentials` screen
+To define credentials to use when connecting agents you need to go to the `Jenkins/Manage Jenkins/Manage Credentials` screen.

 ![](images/ssh-credentials-manage.png)

-Once on this screen you can add **SSH credentials**, either using a *Username & Password* or using a *Username & Private Key*
+Once on this screen you can add **SSH credentials**, either using a *Username & Password* or using a *Username & Private Key*.

 ![](images/ssh-credentials-manage-detail.png)